wyszo/TaskRatchet-iOS/Project.md

 - Prepping for coding
 	- (in progress) Put a UX mock together (using draw.io)
 	- (in progress, mostly done) Put an API mock together (static json files; started)
-	- Put the repo on GitHub
+	- #done Put the repo on GitHub
 	- #done Wiring TCA library
 	- #done Creating a sample SwiftUI project with a preview